-On that basis, the Panel's declaration will take effect upon the publication of the Panel's final determination in respect of AEMO's request.
+On that basis, the Panel's declaration takes effect upon the publication of this final determination in respect of AEMO's request.

 The Panel notes that, as discussed in section 1.2.2, AEMO is currently managing this risk through a different mechanism under the NER.
-Once the Panel's declaration takes effect, this will provide a more fit-for-purpose and transparent framework for AEMO to manage this risk.
+The Panel's declaration will provide a more fit-for-purpose and transparent framework for AEMO to manage this risk.

-46 AEMO, AEMO Request for Protected Event Declaration, November 2018, pp. 17-18.
+AEMO, AEMO Request for Protected Event Declaration, November 2018, pp. 17-18.

-Upon taking effect, the Panel's declaration will be in effect continuously unless it is revoked by the Panel at a later date (at which time the relevant non-credible contingency event would cease to be a protected event).47
+The Panel's declaration will be in effect continuously unless it is revoked by the Panel at a later date (at which time the relevant non-credible contingency event would cease to be a protected event).

-47 The Panel may only revoke a protected event declaration if requested by AEMO under clause 5.20A.5 of the NER.
+The Panel may only revoke a protected event declaration if requested by AEMO under clause 5.20A.5 of the NER.